How to make Oven Baked Jollof Rice Right

 Chopped coriander leaves (garnish)

-Oven Baked Jollof Rice is the quintessential West African rice dish.
-Popular in many countries such as Nigeria, Ghana, Togo, Senegal, and Sierra Leone, this one-pot rice dish is also known as Benachin and Thieboudienne.
+Oven-baked Jollof Rice is the quintessential West African rice dish.
+Popular in many countries, including Nigeria, Ghana, Togo, Senegal, and Sierra Leone, this one-pot rice dish is also known as Benachin and Thieboudienne.
 It is popular on special occasions such as birthday parties, baby showers, and weddings.
-The dish can be prepared with or without meat and there are many variations in each region.
+The dish can be prepared with or without meat, and there are many regional variations.
 Jollof Rice competitions are even held to celebrate the variations of this famous dish.

 Jollof Rice is typically cooked over a fire or on a stovetop, but an even easier way to prepare it is to cook it in an oven.
 It takes a longer time to cook in an oven, but baking gives the dish a delectable, grainy texture.
 There are two ways of preparing it in the oven.
 One way is to combine all of the ingredients in a Dutch oven and then bake it.
 The second way involves cooking the tomato sauce, spices, and meat for a short while to allow the flavors to marry, then adding the rice before baking.